Get Your Kid into Golf: Three Simple Steps

 The big picture: Golf is more than just swings.
 In addition to the physical skills development, a good golf program should also teach children about the game itself, including the rules, course management and game etiquette.

 The basic equipment your child will need for golf includes: clubs, shoes and a glove.
 Most camps and lessons include balls, so you shouldn’t have to bring your own.
-Your child's program or instructor can provide specific golf equipment recommendations, but use the following for general guidance.
+Your child's program or instructor can provide specific golf equipment & accessories recommendations, but use the following for general guidance.

 Clubs: Back in the day, parents would just cut down a set of their own golf clubs, hand them to their child, and let them swing away, but adult clubs are not the best choice for kids.
 They're too stiff, too heavy and not proportioned correctly for smaller players.